kambhampatikarthik129775-lang/DAA-LAB-PRACTICALS/README.md

 # SUMMARY OF PRACT-4:iterative & recursive methods
 In this practical, we learned how to find the factorial of a number using two different methods: iterative and recursive.
 In the iterative method, we use a loop to multiply the numbers from 1 to the given number.
 In the recursive method, the function calls itself with a smaller value until it reaches the base condition.
 Both methods give the same factorial result, but they work in different ways.
 CONCLUSION: From this practical, we understood the difference between iterative and recursive approaches for solving a problem.
 Both methods are useful for calculating factorials, and this practical helped us understand how loops and recursion can be used to solve the same problem.
 CONCLUSION: From this practical, we understood the difference between iterative and recursive approaches for solving a problem.
 Both methods ar
+# PRACTICAL 7:Coin Change Problem Using Dynamic Programming
+This project provides a Python solution to the Coin Change Problem using Dynamic Programming.
+The program determines the minimum number of coins required to make a given target amount from a set of available coin denominations.

+The algorithm builds a dynamic programming table to store the minimum coins needed for every amount from 0 to the target value.
+By reusing previously computed results, it efficiently finds the optimal solution and avoids redundant calculations.

+If the target amount can be formed, the program returns the minimum number of coins required.
+Otherwise, it returns -1 to indicate that no valid combination exists.

+Features
+Efficient Dynamic Programming approach
+Finds the minimum number of coins required
+Handles impossible cases by returning -1
+Simple and easy-to-understand Python implementation Complexity
+Time Complexity: O(n × amount)
+Space Complexity: O(amount)
+This project is useful for learning Dynamic Programming concepts, practicing algorithm design, and preparing for coding interviews.